edavis/django-last-modified/README.rst

 2) Add ``CacheControlMiddleware`` and ``LastModifiedMiddleware`` (located in last_modified.middleware) to MIDDLEWARE_CLASSES.

-``CacheControlMiddleware`` adds the Cache-Control and Expires HTTP headers to outgoing responses while ``LastModifiedMiddleware`` adds Last-Modified and performs the If-Modified-Since checking.
+``CacheControlMiddleware`` adds the Cache-Control and Expires headers to outgoing responses while ``LastModifiedMiddleware`` adds the Last-Modified header and performs the If-Modified-Since checking.

 django-last-modified doesn't need to be added to INSTALLED_APPS.